Defining interpersonal violence

 For some helpful information, additional definitions and guidelines, visit NotAlone.gov.
-The following definitions should be helpful, but aren't legal definitions of these terms,
+The following definitions should be helpful, but are not legal definitions of these terms.

 Interpersonal violence encompasses the following:

 - Family violence

 - Physical violence

 - Cyber bullying/Online harassment

 Some helpful terms that act as a role in interpersonal violence:

 This term is used when a pattern of controlling behavior of a partner is evidenced

 in a relationship.
 The abusive behavior can be incremental over time resulting in